 A petition for Outstanding Professor and Researcher is filed on Form I-140 directly with the Citizenship and Immigration Services (USCIS).
-Scholar Services, upon receiving the materials from the scholar and sponsoring School or Department, packages the case, and submits it to USCIS.
+Upon receiving the materials from the scholar and sponsoring School or Department, Scholar Services packages the case, and submits it to USCIS.
 The filing of this I-140 establishes the priority date, or place in line, which comes into play at the I-485 stage.
 See our I-140 information page.

 An EB-2 Labor Certification requires approval by the U.S. Department of Labor (DOL) before an immigrant petition (I-140) can be filed with the U.S. Citizenship and Immigration Services (USCIS).
 For college and university teachers, cases are filed under what is called "Special Handling" procedures.
 Labor Certification may be granted if it can be demonstrated that after undergoing normal recruitment procedures using at least one published advertisement, the employer can demonstrate that the foreign national is better qualified than any U.S. citizen or permanent resident applicant for the position.

-Labor Certifications must be filed with the DOL within 18 months of the issuance of the original offer letter.
-DOL processing times vary but scholars should expect at least three to four months and often more.
+Labor Certifications (PERMs) must be filed with the DOL within 18 months of the issuance of the original offer letter; DOL processing times vary.

 Scholars for whom a Labor Certification is filed must supply Scholar Services, at minimum, with the appropriate DOL forms, updated C.V., and copy of highest degree diploma.
 We work closely with the department to document the recruitment process for the DOL.